goncalor/SLAE64/1/readme.markdown

 ### `execve()`

+The shell is spawned by this part of the shellcode.
+I decided to use the execve stack method, which consists in calling [`execve(2)`][man_2_execve] after pushing its arguments to the stack.

     ; int execve(const char *path, char *const argv[], char *const envp[]) ; rdi, path = (char*) /bin//sh, 0x00 (double slash for padding) ; rsi, argv = (char**) (/bin//sh, 0x00)